purescript-hyper/hyper/docs/src/tutorials/getting-started-with-hyper.rst

 .. note::

-   Hyper requires PureScript `version 0.10.6
+   Hyper 0.6.0 requires PureScript `version 0.10.6
    <https://github.com/purescript/purescript/releases/tag/v0.10.6>`__, or
    higher.
+If you're using PureScript 0.11.x, upgrade to Hyper 0.7.x or higher.

 Start off by generating an empty project by entering the following commands in your terminal: